oracle/odpi/doc/src/private_structs/dpiEnv.rst

 This private structure is used to represent the OCI environment.
-A pointer to this structure is stored on each handle exposed publicly but it is created only when a :ref:`dpiPool` structure is created or when a :ref:`dpiConn` structure is created for a standalone connection.
+A pointer to this structure is stored on each handle exposed publicly but it is created only when a :ref:`dpiPool<dpiPool>` structure is created or when a :ref:`dpiConn<dpiConn>` structure is created for a standalone connection.
 Connections acquired from a session pool share the environment of the pool and all other handles share the environment from the handle which created them.
 All of the attributes are initialized when the environment is created and never changed after that.
 The functions for managing the environment are found in dpiEnv.c.

 .. member:: dpiContext \*dpiEnv.context

-    Specifies a pointer to the :ref:`dpiContext` structure which was used for the creation of the environment.
+    Specifies a pointer to the :ref:`dpiContext<dpiContext>` structure which was used for the creation of the environment.

 .. member:: OCIEnv \*dpiEnv.handle